c-zhou/polyGembler/README.md

 -L/--genotype-likelihood     Use genotype likelihoods to infer haplotypes.
 Mutually
                              exclusive with option -G/--genotype and -L/--allele-depth
                              (default).
--b/--segmental-kmeans        Use Vitering training instead of Baum-Welch algorithm.
+-b/--segmental-kmeans        Use Viterbi training instead of Baum-Welch algorithm.
 -e/--train-exp               Re-estimate transition probabilities between founder/parental
                              haplotypes at each step.
 -S/--random-seed             Random seed for this run.